lsieun/lsieun.github.io/_netty/src/buf/pool/netty-buf-pool-006-sub-page-02-lifecycle.md

     }

     void free(long handle, int normCapacity, ByteBuffer nioBuffer) {
+        // NOTE: 第 1 阶段，释放 subpage 空间
         if (isSubpage(handle)) {
+            // NOTE: 从 Chunk 中获取 subpage
             int sIdx = runOffset(handle);
             PoolSubpage<T> subpage = subpages[sIdx];
             assert subpage != null;

+            // NOTE: 从 Arena 中获取 subpage
             PoolSubpage<T> head = subpage.chunk.arena.smallSubpagePools[subpage.headIndex];
             // Obtain the head of the PoolSubPage pool that is owned by the PoolArena and synchronize on it.
             // This is need as we may add it back and so alter the linked-list structure. head.lock();
             try {
-                assert subpage.doNotDestroy;
+                // NOTE: 只释放 subpage 中的 handle 空间 assert subpage.doNotDestroy;
                 if (subpage.free(head, bitmapIdx(handle))) {
-                    //the subpage is still used, do not free it return;
+                    // the subpage is still used, do not free it return;
                 }

+                // NOTE: 释放整个 subpage 空间
                 assert !subpage.doNotDestroy;
-                // Null out slot in the array as it was freed and we should not use it anymore. subpages[sIdx] = null;
+                // Null out slot in the array as it was freed, and we should not use it anymore. subpages[sIdx] = null;
             }
             finally {